 As we age, there it is no way to avoid the natural effects of time or wrinkles.
 Wrinkles are caused when collagen supplies start to fade, causing the skin to lose some of its structure.* The good news is that new research suggests wrinkling caused by declining collagen levels can be reversed, as long as you take the right collagen supplements.
 One study shows that these supplements can boost collagen levels by up to 65%!*

 “Is this the new fountain of youth in a jar?
 The latest clinical research seems to indicate there’s something real to those claims.
 In a large double-blind, placebo-controlled study published in early 2014, women took 2.5 g of a particular hydrolyzed collagen peptide once a day and after 8 weeks, researchers measured a 20% reduction in wrinkle depth around the women’s eyes.”*

-Collagen also helps bind muscles to bones and ligaments.
-As collagen fibers wear out, it can weaken the connection to these structures, which can lead to additional friction and causing pain in the muscles.
-The walls of your blood vessels are made up of collagen.
-As it begins to deteriorate with age, it may be more difficult for your body to regulate blood flow.
-You will begin to experience a number of symptoms associated with abnormal blood pressure, such as:
+Collagen can also help bind muscles to bones and ligaments.
+As collagen fibers wear out, it can weaken the connection to these structures, which can lead to additional friction and causing pain in the muscles.* The walls of your blood vessels are made up of collagen.
+As it begins to deteriorate with age, it may be more difficult for your body to regulate blood flow.* You might begin to experience a number of symptoms associated with abnormal blood pressure, such as:

 - Frequent headaches

 While many people take collagen supplements to address aesthetic problems caused by aging*, abnormal blood pressure is arguably one of the most serious problems caused by low levels of collagen.* It can have a very negative affect in the quality of your life if the proper treatment isn’t received.